denten-courses/con-civ/2025-spring/README.md

 ### Week 11

 - Chapters 5, 6, and 9 from [*The Origins of Totalitarianism*][1201] (1951) by Hannah Arendt.
+- "Letter from a Birmingham Jail" (1963) by Martin Luther King Jr.
-- Selections from The Gulag Archipelago
+- Selections from *The Gulag Archipelago* (~1960s) by Aleksandr Solzhenitsyn.

 [1201]: https://courseworks2.columbia.edu/courses/189092/files?preview=20547285
 [1202]: https://courseworks2.columbia.edu/courses/189092/files?preview=20547284